rajatkb/Handloom-Design-Generation-using-Deep-Neural-Networks/Handloom-Design-Generation-using-Deep-Neural-Networks/README.md

 ![Hits](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2Frajatkb%2FHandloom-Design-Generation-using-Deep-Neural-Networks)  [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)
 # Handloom-Design-Generation-using-Deep-Neural-Networks-
 This is our 4th year Engineering final year project.
 It aims to use techniques like Conditional GAN , Image to Image translation , Texture and content transfer for aiding as a design tool for handloom weavers and also designers and industry as a whole.
+<p><a href="https://imgur.com/a/WbVoV3M" target="_blank">This demo video</a> presents an overview of the design tool developed in the project.</p>

 ### How to use the data_builder